pranavpr/cardinfo.github.io/_posts/2020-01-01-best-credit-cards-in-india-for-2020.md

 - Reward Rate:
   - 0.5% if points are converted to statement credit
   - 1000 bonus points for using Card 4 times on transactions of Rs.
 1,000 and above every month
-  - 18 Karat Gold Collection: 18000 points can be redeemed for statement credit worth Rs.
-7,500, [Amazon](https://l.cardinfo.in/amazon) Gift Card worth Rs.
-8,000 or Tanishq Voucher worth Rs.
-7,500
+  - 18 Karat Gold Collection: 18,000 points can be redeemed for statement credit worth Rs.
+6,000, [Amazon](https://l.cardinfo.in/amazon) Gift Card worth Rs.
+7,000, Amex Domestic Travel Voucher worth Rs.
+7,000 or Taj Voucher worth Rs.
+9,000.
-  - 24 Karat Gold Collection: 24000 points can be redeemed for statement credit worth Rs.
-10,000, American Express Domestic Travel Online voucher worth Rs.
-11,000 or Bose Sound Link Color II Bluetooth Speaker
+  - 24 Karat Gold Collection: 24,000 points can be redeemed for statement credit worth Rs.
+9,000, Tanishq voucher worth Rs.
+10,000 or Taj Voucher worth Rs.
+14,000
 - Apply [here](https://l.cardinfo.in/amex)

 #### 3. HDFC Diners Club ClubMiles Credit Card